Altun Jan Khatun: Death and aftermath

 She died of edema in December 1060 in Zanjan.
 Tughril grieved for her greatly, and her bier was carried to Rey, where she was buried.
 She held estates in Iran.
 Just before her death she bequeathed her states, assignments and pensions to the Caliph's daughter Sayida Khatun.
 Tughril assigned these to the latter when the marriage contract between him and the caliph's daughter was finally concluded in 1062.
+She played a significant role in the Seljuk court.
+Toghril’s deep affection for his wife made her death a severe blow to him.
+He was so profoundly affected by this loss that he ordered her coffin to be transferred to Ray, where she was laid to rest.
+As one of the influential figures in the court, she had a hand in many political and social decisions.

 According to some sources she requested Tughril to marry the caliph's daughter at her deathbed.
 After Tughril's death in 1063, Anushirwan rebelled but was captured.
 He was imprisoned in Rey and was killed.